String Geometry and Non-perturbative Formulation of String Theory: Heterotic construction

-By definition of the $\epsilon$-open neighbourhood, arbitrary two superstring states on a connected heterotic super Riemann surface are connected continuously.
+By definition of the $\epsilon$-open neighborhood, arbitrary two superstring states on a connected heterotic super Riemann surface are connected continuously.
 Thus, there is an one-to-one correspondence between a heterotic super Riemann surface with punctures in $M$ and a curve parametrized by $\bar{\tau}$ from $\bar{\tau}=-\infty$ to $\bar{\tau}=\infty$ on $\mathfrak{M}_{D_T}$.
 That is, curves that represent asymptotic processes on $\mathfrak{M}_{D_T}$ reproduce the right moduli space of the heterotic super Riemann surfaces in the target manifold.

 By a general curve parametrized by $t$ on $\mathfrak{M}_{D_T}$, superstring states on different heterotic super Riemann surfaces that have even different genera, can be connected continuously, for example see Fig. \ref{6Connected}, whereas different super Riemann surfaces that have different genera cannot be connected continuously in the moduli space of the heterotic super Riemann surfaces in the target space.
-Therefore, the superstring geometry is expected to possess non-perturbative effects.

 In the following, instead of the fermionic coordinate $\lambda_{\hat{D}_T}^A(\bar{\sigma}, \bar{\tau})$, we use a bosonic coordinate $\bold{X}_{L\hat{D}_T}^A(\bar{\sigma}, \bar{\tau}, \bar{\theta}^-):= \bar{\theta}^- \lambda_{\hat{D}_T}^A(\bar{\sigma}, \bar{\tau})$ where $\bar{\theta}^-$ has the opposite chirality to $\bar{\theta}^+$.